panosoft/elm-pgproxy/readme.md

 Postgres.clientSideConfig ConfigError Configured BadResponse (Just "ws://localhost:8080/pgproxy") (Just "{\"sessionId\": \"1f137f5f-43ec-4393-b5e8-bf195015e697\"}")
 ```

-Also sent in the request is `requestId`, which is just echoed back in the response.
-It's an `Int`.
+Also sent in the request is `requestId`, which is an `Int`.
+This id is echoed back in the response, which allows correlation between client and server logs.

 ### Responses